jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 If you want to work with a desktop client, this tutorial shows you how to configure your clients based on what type of DevOps Services project you are working with.

+You have 2 ways to work with your JazzHub project sourced in GIT

+1. Git from the command line
+2. EGit plug-in in Eclipse

+If you have a JazzHub project sourced in Jazz SCM, you can use the RTC plug-in in Eclipse.

 ***

 ### Contents